 You can also submit a formal objection, which may include suggestions for changes that would resolve your concerns.

 Anyone can lodge an objection to a planning permit application.
 Council must consider all objections when assessing the application.

-Your objection is not confidential and your name and address details will be available to the public and the applicant.
+Objections are made public.
+Your name and address will be available to the public and the applicant.

 You will be sent a letter confirming your objection has been received.

 You may be invited to a consultation meeting to discuss your concerns with the applicant and Council officers.

 You will receive a copy of Council's decision.